 Cemiplimab is under investigation in other malignancies.
 It is in Phase III development for cervical cancer and basal cell carcinoma, and in Phase II development for other cancers including glioblastoma multiforme, ovarian and prostate cancers, and acute lymphocytic leukaemia.

-Regulatory applications in additional countries are also being considered for submission later in 2018.
-Cemiplimab is currently not available in NZ.
+Regulatory applications in additional countries are currently being considered for submission.
+Cemiplimab is currently not available in New Zealand.

-Severe and fatal immune-mediated adverse reactions may necessitate withholding or discontinuing cemiplimab.
+Severe and fatal immune-mediated adverse reactions may necessitate the withholding or discontinuing of cemiplimab.

 Cemiplimab should be withheld in the following conditions: